dovrosenberg/foundry-simple-weather/README.md

 [![Supported Foundry Versions](https://img.shields.io/endpoint?url=https://foundryshields.com/version?url=https://github.com/dovrosenberg/foundry-simple-weather/raw/master/static/module.json)](https://github.com/dovrosenberg/foundry-simple-weather)

-A module that provides dynamic weather generation, by season and biome, including automatically activating weather effects.
+Dynamic weather generation, by season and biome, including automatically activating weather effects.
 If [Simple Calendar](https://foundryvtt.com/packages/foundryvtt-simple-calendar) (minimum version 2.4.0) is present, Simple Weather will integrate to it and display the date/time and automatically generate new weather when the date changes.
 Without Simple Calendar, no date is shown and weather regeneration can be manually triggered.
 (NOTE: THIS MODULE IS NOT AFFILIATED WITH THE CREATORS OF SIMPLE CALENDAR)

 I built this as a way to learn Foundry better, but I plan to maintain it for now and am happy to consider [feature requests](https://github.com/dovrosenberg/foundry-simple-weather/issues/new/choose)